 - – Illustrated examples of achievement: successful partnerships, operational wins, bold leadership, community support;

 - – Drew attention to important milestones; and

 Click here for excerpts from other support letters viewed favourably by the judges.

-- – Clearly articulate the vision and strategy
+- – Clearly articulate the problem, the solution and the impact

 - – Differentiate yourself from competitors

 - – Demonstrate leadership

 - – Answer every question clearly